 - If you’re planning on being away from home for an extended length of time, the DPD will assign an extra patrol to check your residence.
 Officers will actually get out of their vehicle, check your front and back doors, and walk around your property to make sure there are no broken windows, etc. Simply call the Southwest Patrol Division with the dates you plan to be away from home.

 - The DPD maintains a public access website where you can search for detailed information about a particular incident, or for a list of incidents within a particular date range in our reporting area or for the entire beat.
-Click on the link for “public access.”
-You can also link to “active calls,” updated every few minutes, that details the 911 calls that are out for service by the police.
-You also can search for registered sex offenders in our area.

 - Visit the Dallas Police Department’s media access page to view a listing of up-to-the-minute, top-priority, active Dallas police calls.